sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 Obviously, we don't do much in the way of error handling and such, but, this is illustration code, not production-ready code.

-You may notice that we used stack allocation for `fname` instead of dynamic allocation (`malloc()`), which is one of the first things people associate with "real time software".
+You may notice that we used stack allocation for `f` (file name) instead of dynamic allocation (`malloc()`), which is one of the first things people associate with "real time software".
 It's interesting enough to deserve a side-bar.

 ### Dynamic memory allocation in RTSW